-Few cyclists actively look forward to indoor training but it is a valuable way to maintain form when the weather is bad or when you don’t have time for a proper ride.
+Few cyclists actively look forward to indoor training, but it is a valuable way to maintain form when the weather is bad, or you don’t have time for a proper ride.

 Here are 10 common indoor bike trainer mistakes to avoid.